OldGamesLab/Harold/README.md

 NOTE: You may need to use `python2` instead, as some Linux distributions package `python` as Python 3.
 Run `python --version` to check!

-Then run `tsc` to compile the source code.
+Then run `npx tsc` after you've run `npm install` to compile the source code.

 Browse to `http://localhost/play.html?artemple` (or whatever port you're using).
 If all went well, it should begin the game.
 If not, check the JavaScript console for errors.